jhancock95/COVID19-Dashboard/README.md

 # COVID-19 Graphical Dashboard

+(My first project, I've come on a bit since!)

 Hosted as a Binder at: https://bit.ly/2JmOvTu (Please allow for long loading times while the Binder initialises)

 The code contained produces a graphical representation of daily new cases of COVID-19, filterable by region of the UK, alongside a graph detailing daily cumulative COVID-19 deaths.